Stoner (novel): Plot

 Soon after, a collaboration between Stoner and a younger instructor in the department, Katherine Driscoll, develops into a romantic love affair.
 Ironically, after the affair begins, Stoner's relationships with Edith and Grace also improve.
 Edith finds out about the affair, but does not seem to mind.
-When Lomax learns about it, however, he begins to put pressure on Katherine, who also teaches in the English department.
-Stoner and Driscoll agree it best to end the affair so as not to derail the academic work they both feel called to follow.
+When Lomax learns about it, however, he extends his revenge on Stoner by destroying their relationship by pressuring Katherine with exposure of her supposed indecency.
+Stoner and Driscoll decide it best to end their relationship, as fighting for their romance would necessarily derail the academic work for which they both feel a deep calling.
 Katherine quietly slips out of town, never to be seen by him again.

-Eventually, Stoner, older now and hard of hearing, is becoming a legendary figure in the English department despite Lomax's opposition.
-He begins to spend more time at home, ignoring Edith's signs of displeasure at his presence.
-Entering adulthood, Grace enrolls at the University of Missouri.
-The following year, Grace announces she is pregnant and marries the father of her child—but he enlists in the army and dies in the Pacific Front before the baby is born.
-Grace goes to St. Louis with the baby to live with her husband's parents.
+Stoner, older now and hard of hearing, has become a legendary figure in the English department despite Lomax's opposition.
+He begins to spend more time at home, ignoring Edith's displeasure at his presence.
+Grace enters adulthood and enrolls at the University of Missouri, but returns the following year to announce that she is pregnant.
+She marries the father of her child—but he enlists in the army and dies on the Pacific Front of WWII before the baby is born.
+Grace moves to St. Louis with the baby to live with her deceased husband's parents.
 She visits Stoner and Edith occasionally, and Stoner realizes that Grace has developed a drinking problem.
-Around this time, Stoner discovers that Driscoll has published a book, and after obtaining a copy, discovers it is dedicated to him.
+Around this time, Stoner discovers that Katherine has published a book, and after obtaining a copy, discovers it is dedicated to him.

-As Stoner's life is coming to an end, his daughter Grace comes to visit him.
+Stoner learns that he has cancer of the intestine and reverses his earlier resolve to postpone retirement.
+Grace comes to visit Stoner from St. Louis.
 Deeply unhappy and addicted to alcohol, Grace halfheartedly tries to reconcile with Stoner, and he sees that his daughter, like her mother, will never be happy.
 When Grace leaves, Stoner feels as though the young child that he loved died long ago.
+Stoner's health declines and he contemplates life through a haze of painkillers.
 Between repetitions of the thought "What did you expect?"
 Stoner thinks back over his life.
 He thinks about where he failed, and wonders if he could have been more loving to Edith, if he could have been stronger, or if he could have helped her more.
 Finally, he believes that he is wrong to think of himself as a failure.
-During an afternoon when he is alone, he sees various young students passing by on their way to class outside his window, and he dies, dropping his copy of the only book he published when he was a young professor.
+During an afternoon when he is alone, he sees various young students passing by on their way to class outside his window.
+He dies, dropping his copy of the only book he published when he was a young professor.